dockur/macos/readme.md

   ```

 > [!TIP]
 > This can also be used to resize the existing disk to a larger capacity without any data loss.
+However afterwards you will need to run the following two commands from the terminal:
+>
+> `diskutil repairDisk disk2`
+>
+> `diskutil apfs resizeContainer disk3 0`

 ### How do I change the amount of CPU or RAM?